pytest-dev/pytest/doc/en/reference/reference.rst

                             progress information ("progress" (percentage) |
                             "count" | "progress-even-when-capture-no" (forces
                             progress even when capture=no)
+      verbosity_test_cases (string):
+                            Specify a verbosity level for test case execution, overriding the main level.
+Higher levels will provide more detailed information about each test case executed.
       xfail_strict (bool):  Default for the strict parameter of xfail markers when not given explicitly (default: False)
       tmp_path_retention_count (string):